 Step 2: Drain exterior plumbing systems.

 Once you’ve determined where winterizing is needed, begin by securing exterior pipes and faucets that won’t be used during the winter.
-Any water that becomes trapped in these pipe systems can freeze and expand, leading to cracks, breaks or a burst pipe.
+Any water that becomes trapped in these pipe systems can freeze and expand, leading to cracks, breaks, or burst pipes.

 Outdoor faucets (aka ‘hose bibs’).
 Before freezing weather hits, drain and disconnect all garden hoses.
 Leaving hoses attached can cause a small amount of water to remain in the spigot pipe, which will quickly freeze.
 Install a hose bib or faucet cover to insulate and protect the faucet from freezing temperatures.